spewage14/spewage14/README.md

 ### Hi there 👋

 The name's spewage.
 I'm a cybersecurity researcher from God-knows-where.
-I upload interesting projects I work on here, you can also find blog posts explaining what they are and how I use them on my website: <a href="https://spewage.lol">spewage.lol</a>
+I upload interesting projects I work on here, you can also find blog posts explaining what they are and how I use them on my website: <a href="https://spewage.lol">spewage.lol</a>.
+I am fluent in English (🇬🇧), Русский (🇷🇺), Afrikaans (🇿🇦) and Samoa (🇼🇸).

 I am fluent in Python, PHP, JS, TypeScript and Lua.
 I also am fairly decent at Golang, Rust and HolyC (I'm learning the last one as a joke).